Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Results

 The Integrated Brier Score (IBS) summarizes how well the survival models track observed departures over time.
 Lower values indicate more homogeneous and predictable departure patterns.
 The two post-death cohorts have lower IBS (around 0.131) than the arrest-era cohorts (0.155--0.183).
 This result indicates that although death-era users leave sooner, their retention pattern is more regular.
 The higher IBS for arrest-era users reflects more heterogeneous engagement, consistent with a mix of very long-term and short-term participants and a more organic churn process.

 These findings reveal that users who discover the conspiracy community after Epstein's arrest stay active much longer than those who arrive after his death, while post-death users churn quickly.
 This suggests that the context of discovery shapes not only how long people stay but also how diverse their engagement trajectories are.
-Users driven by algorithmic visibility are likely pushed by the exogenous stimulus of a collective attention spike; when the stimulus wanes, there is little endogenous engagement left with the community, so the users abandon it in a predictable way.
+Users whose activity coincides with sudden mainstream visibility are likely pushed by the exogenous stimulus of a collective attention spike; when the stimulus wanes, there is little endogenous engagement left with the community, so the users abandon it in a predictable way.